 - How do we get people to acknowledge the moral standing of machines?

 As an example of the three problems we can look at Peter Singer’s landmark book Animal Liberation.
-It serves as the paradigm and a useful analogy to how people typically think about the moral standing of technology.
+Setting aside the truth of its main claims, the book serves as the paradigm and a useful analogy to how people typically think about the moral standing of technology.

 - Moral.
 Singer is not supplying anything new at the level of moral theory.
 He has his avowed allegiance to Bentham and utilitarianism, and so he knows already what traits are necessary for moral consideration.
-No innovation needed.
+Besides some extrapolation or generalization, no innovation is needed.

 - Technical.
-We all know that the animals we use for food and testing can suffer.
+We all know, according to Singer, that the animals we use for food and testing can suffer.
 It is common sense.
 Singer does argue for it in places, but it is mainly for purposes of completeness.
-Regardless, as we saw, it isn’t itself an issue of moral theory.
+Regardless, as we saw, this isn’t itself an issue of moral theory.
+The topic is belongs more to animal biology or perhaps philosophy of mind.

-When we call animal liberation a moment or movement of moral progress, we aren’t referring to progress in moral theory.
+When we call animal liberation a moment or movement of moral progress, we aren’t referring to progress in moral theory, at least not in any substantive way.
 We mean that it is social progress through the realization of a persistent moral failure.
 Anyone, philosopher or not, can be the person who calls attention to it.
-No expertise in ethics is required.
+No extensive expertise in ethics is required.

-If the circle is going to expand to encompass machines, then, just like with nonhuman animals, there is no moral problem.
-There are only technical/empirical and social/prejudice problems.
-There is nothing for moral theorists, as moral theorists, to do.
+If the circle is going to expand to encompass machines, then, just like with nonhuman animals, there is no deep moral problem.
+There are primarily technical/empirical and social/prejudice problems.
+There is little for moral theorists, as moral theorists, to do.

-So when we talk about the ‘moral machine’ problem, what are we talking about?
+So when we talk about the ‘moral machine’ problem, which problem are we talking about?